huangrubing/TSE2019-CHiP/README.md

 * Currently we do not provide the source code.

 **How to run**
-./CHiP -v chipVersion -c /path/to/configModel -a /path/to/acts -s /path/to/sugar
+./CHiP -c chipVersion -t 3 -m /path/to/configModel -a /path/to/acts -s /path/to/sugar

 * -c : CHIP configuration.
 Available parameters are: f, b, q and sq.
 Default is b.
 * -t : Strength of the covering array.